priyanshukundu/Financial-Time-Series-Forecasting-Predict-stock-prices/README.md

 Fine-tune LSTM hyperparameters for better accuracy.

 License
-This project is open-source and available for modification and improvement.
+This project is open-source and available for modification and improvement

 Developed by Priyanshu Kundu : )